Our employee flu vaccination programs are a great way to ensure that your team are fit and healthy all year round

 Should I receive the vaccine if I am feeling unwell?

 If you are suffering from an acute feverish illness (temperature equal to or above 38.5 °C) you should not receive the vaccine until you have fully recovered.
-If you are suffering from a mild illness and do not have a fever, there is no reason why you should not receive the vaccine.
+If you are suffering from a mild illness and do not have a fever, you can receive the flu vaccination.

-If you are feeling unwell at the time of you vaccination appointment, please discuss your symptoms with the nurse.
+If you are feeling unwell at the time of your vaccination appointment, please discuss your symptoms with the nurse.

 If I get a side effect after I have a flu vaccine, where can I report it?

 You can report adverse events to us (AVS) on 02 8097 0753 and your doctor.
 Side effects or adverse events following any immunisation can also be reported to the Therapeutic Goods Administration by calling the Adverse Medicine Events Line on 1300 134 237 or lodging a report online at the TG website, via the ‘report a problem link’.
 AVS is keen to assist with this process as it’s important to record adverse reactions.